Who can apply?

 Are there any projects that are ineligible for funding?

 Activities that an occupational association has already noted in its five-year risk management plan under its Cover of Excellence® Scheme may not be eligible.
 However, enhancements or extension to existing activities may be considered.
+Similarly, activities that would normally constitute an essential part (core business) of an occupational association’s operations (under PSL or effective association management) are unlikely to be considered.
 Specific activities that are being funded via another funding source may not be eligible.
 Part-funding for specific components of a bigger project may be considered.

 Individual attendance at training courses to satisfy professionally prescribed CPD training requirements is not eligible.